shanemileham/shanemileham.github.io/_kb/learn/stress.md

 Management += don't just make it possible to succeed; make it impossible to fail

 Management += derisking = planning and overcoming psych biases --> Rationality

+Retirement (laying on the beach) WILL make you bored (see flow state diagram)

+Flow state relation